|

 Barbarian Rugby Club that adopted the philosophies of the

-foundation Barbarians Club in England.
+foundation Barbarians club in England.

 In the early years the club was primarily involved in organising